tableau/analytics-extensions-api/docs/ae_known_issues.md

 ### Dummy /eval Call is Made When Authentication is Enabled in Tableau

 When authentication is configured on in Tableau, to configure a connected session when the 'Test Connection' button is clicked, or when a SCRIPT_X function is evaluated, Tableau will make a dummy POST /eval call to the Analytics Extension.
 Currently this POST request takes the form of: {'script': 'return int(1)', 'data': {'_arg1': [4]}}.
-To handle this call and correctly authenticate, your server will need to return an integer 1.
+To handle this call and correctly authenticate, your server will need to return an integer 1 for eval requests with the script: return int(1).